emalysz/KillDDL/README.md

 Improved capabilities:

-  -Drag-and-Drop feature: We were able to implement drag-and-drop to change the priority of a deadline in Calendar View.
+  - Drag-and-Drop feature: We were able to implement drag-and-drop to change the priority of a deadline in Calendar View.
      A user can now drag a deadline to the top if they would like to change the deadline's priority.
   - Weekly Frequency feature: An additional option for the user aside from daily and monthly frequency.
   - Delete by swiping feature: A user can now swipe a deadline or click the red trash can icon to delete it.